Sharabha: In the Mahabharata

-The Hindu epic Mahabharata narrates: a dog, with the help of a Rishi (sage) assumes various animal forms - starting from a dog to a tiger then to an elephant followed by a lion and a sharabha - terrorized every one in the hermitage of the Rishi.
+The Hindu epic Mahabharata narrates: a dog, with the help of a rishi (sage) assumes various animal forms - starting from a dog to a tiger then to an elephant followed by a lion and a sharabha - terrorized every one in the hermitage of the rishi.
 Eventually, Sharabha assumed a further fiercer form.
-In this fierce form he wanted to devour the Rishi.
-The Rishi then narrating the process of change in Sharabha's development, as a result of his benevolence, cursed Sharabha to go back to his original form of a dog.
+In this fierce form he wanted to devour the rishi.
+The rishi then narrating the process of change in Sharabha's development, as a result of his benevolence, cursed Sharabha to go back to his original form of a dog.
 The epic does not relate Shiva to Sharabha.

 Shaiva views

-The legend of Sharabha as an incarnation of Shiva is narrated in many Hindu scriptures and each presents a different version to suit one's religious beliefs.
+The legend of Sharabha as an incarnation of Shiva is narrated in many Hindu scriptures and each presents a different version according to their beliefs.
 But one common refrain in all these depictions is that Sharabha is a combination of a huge animal-bird beast with enormous strength manifested with the purpose of pacifying similar ferocious avatar of Vishnu such as Narasimha (man-lion).

 The Narasimha-Sharabha legend is linked to deities assuming mythical animal forms to slay or subdue each other.
 Vishnu assumed the form of Narasimha to slay Hiranyakashipu, an asura (demon) king, who was terrorising the universe, and was a devotee of Shiva.

-While the canon ending of the tale of Narasimha is that he returned to Vaikuntha after his fury vanished when he beheld the devotion of Prahlada, Shaivas sought to made retroactive changes to assert Shiva's supremacy.
 The Shiva Purana mentions: After slaying Hiranyakashipu, Narasimha's wrath threatened the world.
 At the behest of the gods, Shiva sent Virabhadra to tackle Narasimha.
 When that failed, Shiva manifested as Sharabha.

-The Shiva Purana and some puranas mention Sharabha attacking Narasimha and immobilising him.
+The Shiva Purana and some Puranas mention Sharabha attacking Narasimha and immobilising him.
 He thus quelled Narasimha's terrifying rage.
 It is also said that Sharabha then decapitated and de-skinned Narasimha so Shiva could wear the hide and lion-head as a garment.
 The Linga Purana and the Sharabha Upanishad also mention the mutilation and murder of Narasimha.
 After the mutilation, Vishnu assumed his normal form and retired to his abode, after duly praising Shiva.
 It was from here on that Shiva came to be known as "Sharabeshamurti" or "Simhagnamurti".